Skip to navigation menu Skip to content

 What is cleft lip and palate?

-Cleft lip and cleft palate happen when part of the lip or roof of the mouth (palate) does not form properly.
+Cleft lip and cleft palate happen when part of the lip or roof of the mouth (palate) does not form in the typical way.
 This leaves a gap (cleft).
-These birth defects happen in early pregnancy.
+It happens in early pregnancy.

-Sometimes children have only one of these conditions.
+Sometimes children have only 1 of these conditions.
 Some children have both.

 From left to right: Gap in the lip on 1 side (incomplete unilateral cleft lip); gap in the lip and nose on 1 side (complete unilateral cleft lip); gap in the lip on both sides (incomplete bilateral cleft lip); gap in the lip and nose on both sides (complete bilateral cleft lip).
 Photos by Erik Stuhaug.

-Cleft lip is an upper lip that is not completely formed.
+Cleft lip is an upper lip that is not fully formed.
 It affects how the lip works.

-• If the cleft only affects the lip, it is called partial or incomplete.
+• If the cleft does not connect all the way to the nostril, it is called partial or incomplete.

-• If the cleft also affects the nose, it is called complete.
+• If the cleft does connect to the nostril, it is called complete.

 • The cleft can be on one side (unilateral) or both sides (bilateral) of the upper lip.

-• Clefts that affect the gum line affect how the teeth develop.
+• An alveolar cleft is a cleft that affects the gum line and how the teeth form.

-In cleft palate, a baby is born with a gap in the roof of their mouth (palate).
+In cleft palate, a baby is born with a gap in the roof of their mouth.
+In submucous cleft palate, a thin layer of soft tissue (mucous membrane) covers the gap, making the cleft hard to see.

 • How common is clefting?